 In order to limit paying GST on your property development, it’s crucial that you get the right advice.
 Having a robust strategy in place from the outset of your development can save you thousands in the long run.

-So make sure you do your research, and take the time to talk things through with your financial adviser first.
+So make sure you do your research, and take the time to talk things through with your adviser first.
 They’ll be able to help you understand all your options, and ensure you keep adequate records to correctly calculate your GST liability when it comes time to sell.